simeon20/AWS-Secure-High-Availability-Architecture-with-Observability/README.md

 # AWS-Secure-High-Availability-Architecture-with-Observability
-This project demonstrates a production-style AWS cloud architecture focused on security, high availability, and operational observability.

-The goal was to design and implement a realistic system that mirrors how modern cloud environments are architected, secured, and operated in real-world organizations.
+This project demonstrates a production-style AWS architecture focused on security, high availability, and operational observability.
+The system was designed to mirror how modern cloud environments are built, monitored, and validated in real organizations.
+Architecture Highlights

+Multi-AZ VPC with public and private subnets

+Internet-facing Application Load Balancer

+Auto Scaling EC2 application tier

+Secure IAM role-based access and secrets management

+Real-time observability using CloudWatch metrics and dashboards

+Core AWS Services Used

-list of the core application platforms/services your project touched Networking & Traffic Management
+Networking & Traffic Management

 Amazon VPC